 In 1988, Dan and a handful of others founded what would become Cape Air and Nantucket Airlines.
 They began with one airplane, and one route – Provincetown to Boston.
 Twenty-five years later, Cape Air is one of the largest independent regional airlines in the country, with service in regions as diverse as Puerto Rico and the Caribbean, upstate New York, and Guam.
 Cape Air employs more than 1000 people, one of the largest employers in the region.
 Headquarters remain in Hyannis.

 In 1995, in keeping with Dan’s principles of marrying sound business and fair equity, Cape Air became an employee-owned company.
 In addition, the company is an environmental leader and has initiated a comprehensive Greening Initiative.
 The cornerstone is one of the largest photovoltaic systems in southeastern Massachusetts, two roof-top arrays which create more than 100 percent of the electricity used in the company’s administration and maintenance headquarters.

 In his first two terms, Dan has served as co-Chair of the Committee on Labor and Workforce Development, and brought his business, philanthropic, and environmental background to the Senate to become one of the strongest proponents in the state for the belief that our economy should serve the core beliefs of our citizens, rather than define our direction.
 Whether the issue be raising the minimum wage, ensuring earned sick time for all workers, or zoning reform, solving the Cape’s wastewater crisis, insurance fairness, and pushing for a renewable energy policy that includes closing the Pilgrim Nuclear Power Station, this is the prism through which every important debate and vote must be seen.

-Dan and his wife Heidi Schuetz have lived in the same house in Harwich for 25 years, raising three daughters.
+Dan and his wife Heidi Schuetz have lived in the same house in Harwich for more than 25 years, raising three daughters.
 All three graduated from Nauset Regional High School.